-Wolof is the native language of the Wolof people and has become Senegal’s lingua franca, spoken by more than 90% of the Senegalese population as either a first or second language.
-Wolof is also spoken in other West Africa countries, such as The Gambia and Mauritania.
+Wolof is the native language of the Wolof people and has become Senegal’s lingua franca, or bridge language, spoken by more than 90% of the Senegalese population as either a first or second language.
+Wolof is also spoken in other West Africa countries, such as the Gambia and Mauritania.
 The language has a rich literary tradition in both Arabic and Roman scripts, as well as a thriving oral tradition.
 Knowledge of Wolof is important to work in government, international non-governmental organizations, and international businesses.

 Ayca Leen nu Jang Wolof!
 Yombna, Neex na Lool = "Let's study Wolof.
 It's easy and fun."

 Department of African Cultural Studies

 Contact Toni Landis, email@example.com, for details.